NYC Talc Powder Injury Attorney

 Experienced Help for Injuries from Talcum Powder

 Despite this shocking statistic and the many confirmed ovarian cancer cases, the manufacturing of talcum powder remains largely unregulated by the federal government.
 That means the companies making this toxic product do not place warning labels on bottles alerting women to the risk of ovarian cancer with regular use.
-If you suspect that your use of talcum powder is directly related to a diagnosis of ovarian cancer, please contact a talcum powder lawyer at Jacob Fuchsberg Law Firm to learn more about filing an individual lawsuit or joining a class action lawsuit.
+If you suspect that your use of talcum powder is directly related to a diagnosis of ovarian cancer, please contact an NYC talc powder injury attorney at the Jacob Fuchsberg Law Firm to learn more about filing an individual lawsuit or joining a class action lawsuit.

 Talcum Powder Use

 Talc is a naturally occurring mineral in the environment.
 Ground talc is the main ingredient in talcum powder found in hygiene and other products.
 Women commonly use products such as powder and shower gel in their genital area to keep it dry as well as eliminate friction, rashes, and odors.
 Traces of talcum powder can also show up on feminine hygiene products such as menstrual pads and tampons and on birth control products like condoms and diaphragms.

 Every year, approximately 20,000 women learn that they have ovarian cancer.
 Of this number, about 10 percent can attribute the cause to the use of talcum powder and other products.
 Ovarian cancer can be difficult to detect and therefore doctors often diagnose it in the later stages.
 Unfortunately, this may be too later for some women with the disease to survive.
 If you believe that you have developed cancer from the use of a talc product, it is important that you consult with an experienced talc powder injury attorney right away.

 The Case for Talcum Powder Cancer